Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Compliant Explicit Reference Governor

 \section{Compliant Explicit Reference Governor}

+The CERG architecture is illustrated in Fig. \ref{CERG_flow}.
+In analogy to \cite{Energy_Passive_control,cbf_contact}, we consider it ``safe'' to come into contact with the robot if

-The objective of the Compliant ERG is to safely (i.e. $V(q,\dot q)\leq E_{\max}$) operate the robotic arm system when $s(q)\leq0$.
-The aim is to manipulate $\dot v(t)$ so that \begin{itemize} \item\emph{Free Motion:} the total energy is unconstrained, since limiting the kinetic energy can lead to a significant reduction in movement speed; \item \emph{Contact Operations:} the total energy stored in the system is less than a given safety threshold $E_{\max}>0$. \end{itemize} These requirements can be expressed as a logic OR constraint
+where $E_{\max}>0$ is an upper bound on the total (kinetic + potential) energy available to the robot.
+The aim is to manipulate $\dot v(t)$ so that \begin{itemize} \item\emph{Free Motion:} the total energy is unconstrained, as limiting the kinetic energy would unnecessarily slow the robot; \item \emph{Contact Operations:} the total energy stored in the system is less than a given safety threshold $E_{\max}>0$. \end{itemize} These requirements can be expressed as a logic OR constraint

 which is equivalent \cite{OR_constraints} to

 To also account for hard constraints $h(q,\dot q,u)\leq0$, we must satisfy $c(x(t),u(t),v(t))\leq0,~\forall t\geq0$, with

 The compliant ERG can now be obtained by designing a suitable Dynamic Safety Margin and Navigation Field.